razetime/ngn-k-tutorial/pt1.md

 Welcome to K!

 K is an array-oriented programming language.
 Although this term may sound new, K comes from a family of programming languages which date back to APL in the 1960s.
 You may already know a popular object-oriented languages such as Python or Java, so why should you learn K?
-Perhaps the most noble reason is that array-oriented languages like K are powerful tools of thought, which amplify your intelligence and let you think in better ways.
-If you care about efficiency, programs written in K can run faster (and take less time to write) than other languages.
-But equally important - programming in K is really *fun*.

-Other languages may add array programming capabilities, such as Julia or Python+NumPy, but there are few things which compare to the joy of thinking and using K fluently.
+Other languages may have array programming capabilities, such as Julia or Python+NumPy, but there are few things which compare to the joy of thinking and using K fluently.
 K and the APL family of languages push the horizons of what a programming language should look like, and how it should be used.
 Using a tool that is designed for its job has its own profound benefits, and K proves that rule very well.
 If you are looking for a new way to look at programming and you want to have fun, you are in the right place.

 Part of K's design was to improve upon some of APL's issues.
 At a glance, the most noticeable improvements are: